roncaspot/roncaspot.github.io/src/modules/roncaspot/data/curriculum/about_descr.md

 Besides my job, I love to travel, taking pictures, and learn as much as I can.

-Note: This template has been built using the following tools:
+Note: [This template is hosted on github](https://github.com/roncaspot/roncaspot.github.io) and has been built using the following tools:
 **Personal:** [Universal-PWA Framework (based on ReactJS)](https://github.com/HW-Core/universal-pwa) ;
 **3rd party:** jsPDF, wow.js, fontawesome.js, bootstrap.js, jquery